PMCC-BioinformaticsCore/janis/docs/toolbuilding/tutorial1.md

 ### Command tool template

 The following template is the minimum amount of information required to wrap a tool.
-For more information, it's worth having a look at
+For more information, it's worth having a look at the [CommandTool documentation](https://janis.readthedocs.io/en/latest/references/commandtool.html).

 ```python
 from typing import List, Optional, Union